Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

         reward = -1f;
     }

-The `Ball3DAgent` also assigns a negative penalty when the ball falls off the platfrom.
+The `Ball3DAgent` also assigns a negative penalty when the ball falls off the platform.

 ## Agent Properties